‘Jeepers Creepers 3’ Release Date: Third Installment To Finally Launch Despite Director’s Controversy

 Victor Salva’s 1988 pedophilia conviction became a hot topic once again while working on the horror film’s third installment, causing the casting calls for Jeepers Creepers 3 to be pulled out.
 This issue has caused the delay for the scheduled filming of the Cathedral sequel on British Columbia, Canada.
 The Union of British Columbia Performers released a warning announcing the Jeepers Creepers 3 director Victor Salva’s sex crime with a minor in the past.

-Earlier reports revealed that the Jeepers Creepers 3 director was already sent to jail for three years and served 15 months after being convicted of performing a sexual act with child actor Nathan Forest Winters.
+Earlier reports revealed that the Jeepers Creepers 3 director was already sent to jail for three years and served 15 months after being convicted of performing a sexual act with child actor Nathan Forrest Winters.

-Nathan Forest Winters was only 12 years old at the time it happened.
+Nathan Forrest Winters was only 12 years old at the time it happened.
 He was featured in two of the director’s films.
 The abuse reportedly happened during the shooting of the 1989 film Clownhouse.

 Following his pedophilia conviction, Victor Salva maintained a low-key life and has not made any films until 1995.